-A BA in computer information technology prepares you for careers that go beyond traditional programming and networking.
+A Bachelor of Arts in Computer Information Technology prepares you for careers that go beyond traditional programming and networking.
 In this program of study, you can blend your creativity and technical expertise to explore careers in computer animation, graphic and web design, digital gaming and music, or technical writing.

 Our information technology major also prepares you to study the effect that technology has on society, such as the implications of artificial intelligence and the impact of technology on children.